pypa/packaging.python.org/source/tutorial.rst

 Distribution (or "sdist")>` that provides faster installation, especially when a project contains compiled extensions.

-For a detailed comparison of wheel to it's :term:`Egg` predecessor, see :ref:`Wheel vs Egg`.
+For a detailed comparison of wheel to its :term:`Egg` predecessor, see :ref:`Wheel vs Egg`.

 As of v1.5, :ref:`pip` prefers :term:`wheels <Wheel>` over :term:`sdists <Source